Azbesciak/RealDecisionMaker/README.md

 - `randomWeighted` - has parameter `newCriterionRandomSeed`, criterion weight is calculated by equation `weight = minWeight/value`, so the most influencing one have the lowest change to be the reference criterion.

+##### Criteria bounding
+When we operate on criteria values, these can be mutated to the ratio not acceptable from realistic point of view, for example can exceed the possible limit or has negative value.
+We are operating in mathematical operations, so these issues should not make a difference - we need only relations and *some values*.
+However, there is a possibility for biases where new criterion is generated or existing is mutated, to
+- limit values in some boundaries, depending on criterion values range; numeric parameter `allowedValuesRangeScaling`, which describes ratio of original value range allowed for this criterion.
+Negative values are equal to no limits. (default `-1`)
+- disallow negative values - then they are trimmed to 0 (`disallowNegativeValues` - `true` or `false`, default `false`)

 ### Criteria omission
 - [implementation](lib/logic/biases/criteria-omission)